Asuka Kishi

 Asuka Kishi (岸 明日香, Kishi Asuka) is a Japanese gravure idol, actress, and variety tarento.
 Kishi is represented by Stardust Promotion.

 Life and career

 Kishi had carried out activities such as modelling in her birthplace at the Osaka area, and in March 2012 she moved to her current office and debuted with her current stage name.
-She was a chosen as a member of the Daiichi Shokai image girl unit D Dream Girls.
+She was chosen as a member of the Daiichi Shokai image girl unit D Dream Girls.

 When Kishi appeared in "Hannari G Cup" in Sunday Japon her catchphrase is "Iyashikei Hannari Yōsai" (Healing Hannari Venus File).

 In 2013 she appeared in an advertisement for Dororich Girls 2 of Glico co-starring with Anna Konno, Ayaka Sayama, Arisa, and Mizuki Hoshina.

+Between 2015 and 2016 Kishi collaborated with Japanese fashion brand Kiks Tyo on multiple limited edition "Kiks Girl" t-shirt releases.